 - Architecture, Three+ Year Program, B. Arch.St.

 - Architecture, Four+ Year Program, B. Arch.

 - Architectural Studies, Minor

-- Architecture via Non-Architecture Bachelor's Degree, Master of Architecture
+- Architecture via Non-Architecture Bachelor's Degree, M. Arch.

-- Architecture via Architecture Bachelor's Degree, Master of Architecture
+- Architecture via Architecture Bachelor's Degree, M. Arch.

 - Program in Environmental Design

 - Division of Landscape Architecture

 The college administers a preceptorship program which permits students of demonstrated ability to complete a limited number of degree requirements as a participant in a professional office.